Table of Contents

 Advantages:

-• Instant activation: No need to wait for a physical SIM delivery.
+• Instant activation: No need to wait for a physical SIM to be delivered.

 • Multiple profiles: Use one number for work, and another for travel.